dougd94/UnicornAttractor/README.md

 Any cvc number of three digits and any expiry date in the future.

+#### Staff Login
+username: teststaff

+pw: mystuff11

+login at /admin

+can change features and bugs but not anything else

 ## UX

 * User Story: I want a sign up link on the first page I visit, as im here to make a bug or feature request.